We Offer Several Methods of Anesthesia

 Several methods of anesthesia are available in order to offer our patients maximum comfort during the procedure.
 The method of anesthesia for the procedure is dependent upon the nature of the surgical procedure and the patient’s level of apprehension, and will be determined by our doctors and the patient following a thorough pre-operative medical assessment.
 The following table illustrates the choices of anesthesia, a description of the anesthetic technique, and the usual indications for that technique.

-To administer general anesthesia in the office, an oral and maxillofacial surgeon must have completed a minimum of three months of hospital-based anesthesia training, and our doctors have done more than this minimal requirement.
+To administer general anesthesia in the office, an oral and maxillofacial surgeon must have completed a minimum of five months of hospital-based anesthesia training, where they perform general anesthesia and intubate patients for a variety of procedures.
 Qualified applicants will then undergo an in-office evaluation by a state dental board-appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff’s competence on anesthesia-related emergencies.
 If the examiner reports successful completion of the evaluation process, the state dental board will issue the doctor a license to perform general anesthesia.
 The license must be renewed at least every five years and requires the doctor to maintain the required amount of continuing education units related to anesthesia.

 Comfort Is Our Priority

 Again, when it comes to anesthesia, our priority is the patient’s comfort and safety.
 If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with your doctor at the time of your consultation.

 The patient remains totally conscious throughout the procedure.
-A local anesthetic (e.g. lidocaine) is administered in the area where the surgery is to be performed.
-Local anesthetic is used in conjunction with the other methods of anesthesia in all oral surgery procedures.
+A local anesthetic injection (e.g. lidocaine) is administered in the area where the surgery is to be performed, which makes the area lose sensation to pain.
+Local anesthetic is administered for all oral surgery procedures, and is often used in conjunction with other forms of anesthesia for patient comfort.

 USUAL INDICATIONS: Simple oral and maxillofacial surgery procedures, such as minor soft tissue procedures and simple tooth extractions.

 Office-Based General Anesthesia With Local Anesthetic*